What is the Medicare Levy Surcharge (MLS)?

 - a family unit (including couples or single parents with dependants) with a combined taxable income above $194,000.
 The family income threshold is increased by $1,500 for each MLS dependent child after the first child.

-Medicare Levy Surcharge Calculator
+Medicare Levy Surcharge calculator

 To figure out what your Medicare Levy Surcharge may be check out Private Healthcare Australia’s calculator.

-Private Health Insurance vs Medicare
+Private health insurance vs Medicare

 If you are eligible for Medicare and are a resident of Australia for tax purposes, you can choose to rely solely on the public health system (funded by Medicare) or a combination of Medicare and hospital cover.
 It’s up to you.
 If you elect not to get hospital cover, you may incur the MLS if you are a high-income earner.
-So, what are the benefits of getting private health insurance?

 - Private health insurance gives you more options and choice about the kinds of health services you can access.